simple-crypto/simple-website/vision.md

 * <strong><em>Complementing the industrial ecosystem</em></strong>.
 As a non-profit organisation,
 the SIMPLE-Crypto association does not aim to compete with established industrial actors.
-We rather see the development of secure cryptographic implementations as becoming so specialized that amortizing a part of its development efforts becomes justified, as it was in the past for cryptographic algorithms, but with more need of continuous development.
+We rather see the development of secure cryptographic implementations as becoming so specialized that pooling a part of its development in a joint effort becomes justified, as it was in the past for cryptographic algorithms, but with more need of continuous development.

+We note that this model is well suited to cryptographic implementations with embedded security guarantees but is extendable to other optimization goals.

 **References**